 Manresa, Spain

-Manresa seeks to encourage the transition from a linear to a circular economy, as well as strengthening the competitiveness of its territory and industry.
-Its main goal is to become a green, just and productive city, as the New Leipzig Charter states; this also implies becoming a circular city.
-To achieve this purpose, Manresa aims to build multilevel alliances and raise awareness of stakeholders and citizens about the need and the benefits of the transition to a more sustainable economic model, based on circular economy and resource-efficiency as one of its main pillars, in combination with clean and efficient energy, decent jobs and responsible production and consumption.
-By signing the CCD the city confirms its commitment to the circular transition in order to strengthen local and external alliances, to go deeper into the concept of circular city an to exchange experiences and best practices with other cities and organisations.
+Manresa seeks to encourage the transition from a linear to a circular economy while also enhancing the competitiveness of its territory and local industry.
+Its overarching ambition is to become a green, just and productive city, in line with the principles outlined in the New Leipzig Charter; an ambition that inherently involves embracing the circular city model.
+To achieve this purpose, Manresa focuses on building multilevel alliances and raising awareness among stakeholders and citizens about the need and benefits of the transition towards a more sustainable economic model.
+This model is based on circular economy and resource-efficiency as one of its main pillars, in combination with clean and efficient energy, urban renaturalisation, nature-based solutions, sustainable mobility, decent jobs, and responsible production and consumption.
+By signing the CCD, the city confirms its commitment to the circular transition by strengthening local and external alliances, deepening into the concept of circular city and exchanging experiences and best practices with other cities and organisations.

 Find out more